 the Household Component data alone.

-data from the ARF has been merged onto MEPS files that are used in
+data from the AHRF has been merged onto MEPS files that are used in

 the AHRQ Data Center.
 This can still be done; however, you now need

-to show us that you have obtained a copy of the ARF file from
+to show us that you have obtained a copy of the AHRF from

 Confidential and non-public use variables